rancherfederal/SA-Customer-Resources/README.md

 - Relevance: Content should directly address common customer pain points or showcase relevant use cases.

 # Content Types
-The Customer REsource repository can include various content types, such as:
+The Customer Resource repository can include various content types, such as:
 - Links to: Industry related non-RGS content
 - Configuration Examples: Configurations, charts, scripts for different environments or use cases.
 - Solution Accelerators / Best Practices: Reusable components or frameworks to speed up solution deployment.